DevExpress-Examples/XAF_Security_E4908/Benchmarks/README.md

  - [Microsoft Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) (EF Core)
  - [DevExpress eXpress Persistent Objects™](https://www.devexpress.com/Products/NET/ORM/) (XPO)

-You can the benchmarks on your computer or review our test results below.
+You can run the benchmarks on your computer or review our test results below.

 We used [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) to ...